stellar-deprecated/horizon/docs/content/resource/page.md

-+++
-title = "Page"
-draft = false
-+++
+---
+id: page
+title: Page
+category: Resources
+---

 Pages are objects that represent a subset of objects from a larger collection.
-As an example, it would be unfeasible to provide the
-[All Transactions][transactions_all] endpoint without paging;  Over time there will be millions of transactions in the Stellar network's ledger and returning them all over a single request would be unfeasible.
+As an example, it would be unfeasible to provide the [All Transactions][transactions_all] endpoint without paging;  Over time there will be millions of transactions in the Stellar network's ledger and returning them all over a single request would be unfeasible.

 ## Attributes